Omnicom Group: Operations

 Omnicom is composed of five major agency networks that oversee 1500+ agencies as parent companies.
-The networks are BBDO Worldwide, Diversified Agency Services (DAS), DDB Worldwide, Omnicom Media Group (OMG) and TBWA Worldwide.
+The networks are BBDO Worldwide, Diversified Agency Services (DAS), DDB Worldwide, Omnicom Media Group (OMG), and TBWA Worldwide.

 BBDO Worldwide, one of the companies present from the initial merger, is a creative agency which has been recognized as one of the most creative networks in the world.
 Founded in 2000, Proximity Worldwide is BBDO's digitally focused marketing arm.
 In January 2016, BBDO Worldwide acquired a majority stake in Wednesday Agency Group.
 At the 2017 Cannes Lions International Festival of Creativity, BBDO Worldwide was awarded Network of the Year for the sixth time.
 Clemenger BBDO Melbourne was named Agency of the Year.
 BBDO was the top agency network featured in the 2018 WARC 100, an annual ranking of advertising and media effectiveness.
 In 2018, several of the BBDO agencies were ranked in the top 10 awarded individual agencies in the world by The Gunn Report.

 The DAS Group of Companies comprises more than 200 companies focused on public relations, CRM, healthcare, events, promotional marketing, vehicle testing, branding and research.
 In 2016 and 2017, Omnicom formed two separate holding groups for healthcare and PR agencies: Omnicom Health Group and Omnicom Precision Marketing Group.
 Later in 2016, Omnicom Health Group acquired majority stakes in Biopharm Communications and Rabin Martin.
 In 2018, Omnicom Health Group acquired Snow Companies a patient engagement communications agency.
 Also in 2018, Omnicom Precision Marketing Group acquired a majority stake in Credera.

 DDB Worldwide, one of the three initial companies, is a global advertising network.
 In November 2015, DDB Worldwide acquired Grupo ABC, the largest advertising group in Brazil.
-In June 2016, DDB Health was launched as a combination of healthcare agencies, which added medical and healthcare services to DDB's profile.
+In June 2016, DDB Health was launched as a combination of healthcare-focused advertising agencies, which added medical and healthcare brand services to DDB's profile.
 Some of the businesses included in the DDB Worldwide unit are Tribal Worldwide, TracyLocke, adam&eveDDB, Roberts + Langer, Spike DDB, Rodgers Townsend, ONC Worldwide, Alma and Uproar!@DDB.

 Omnicom Media Group is the media division of the Omnicom Group Inc. In 2017, three Omnicom Media Group agency networks competed at the Cannes Lions International Festival of Creativity, including OMD Worldwide, which was named Media Network of the Year.

 TBWA is a global agency network, normally billed as 'The Disruption Company'.
 It was purchased in 1993 and then merged with the Chiat Day firm in 1995.
-In the United States, some of the company's offices still retain the TBWA Chiat Day name.
-Companies operating under the TBWA network include, Media Arts Lab, Digital Arts Network (DAN), The Integer Group, Lucky Generals, Designory, NEBOKO, and other TBWA branded regional agencies.
+In the United States, some of the company's offices still retain the TBWA\Chiat\Day name.
+Companies operating under the TBWA network include, Media Arts Lab, Digital Arts Network (DAN), Lucky Generals, Designory, NEBOKO, and other TBWA branded regional agencies.